- Lead extraction can be done in one of two ways:

 - A laser light or mechanical drill-like tip can be attached to the sheath to break the scar tissue.

-- In some cases, they also might place new leads at this time.
+- They might even place new leads at this time in select conditions.

 Watch this video to learn how the procedure is done